devByByron/Introduction-to-Artificial-Intelligence-AI-/README.md

 **Retrieval-augmented generation (RAG)**

-Introduction to RAG
+**Introduction to RAG**
-Retrieval-Augmented Generation (RAG) is a hybrid NLP approach combining retrieval-based and generation-based models.
+- Retrieval-Augmented Generation (RAG) is a hybrid NLP approach combining retrieval-based and generation-based models.

-Effective for question answering, dialogue systems, and content creation.
+- Effective for question answering, dialogue systems, and content creation.

-Objectives
-Understand how RAG works.

-Learn how it overcomes generative AI limitations.

-Explore its applications and use cases.

-How RAG Works (3 Steps)
+**How RAG Works (3 Steps)**
-Retrieve: Relevant documents or data are fetched from a corpus or database.
+1. Retrieve: Relevant documents or data are fetched from a corpus or database.

-Augment: Retrieved documents are added to the query as extra context.
+2. Augment: Retrieved documents are added to the query as extra context.

-Generate: The generative model produces a response using both the query and retrieved data.
+3. Generate: The generative model produces a response using both the query and retrieved data.

-Limitations of Pure Generative AI
+**Limitations of Pure Generative AI**
-Can hallucinate (produce plausible but false information).
+- Can hallucinate (produce plausible but false information).

-Knowledge cutoff—cannot access information beyond training date.
+- Knowledge cutoff—cannot access information beyond training date.

-Limited context window, struggling with long-term context.
+- Limited context window, struggling with long-term context.

-May lack depth and specificity.
+- May lack depth and specificity.

-Computationally expensive for long/complex tasks.
+- Computationally expensive for long/complex tasks.

-How RAG Addresses These Limitations
+**How RAG Addresses These Limitations**
-Reduces hallucinations by grounding answers in retrieved data.
+- Reduces hallucinations by grounding answers in retrieved data.

-Mitigates knowledge cutoff via up-to-date retrieval.
+- Mitigates knowledge cutoff via up-to-date retrieval.

-Extends context window by including relevant documents.
+- Extends context window by including relevant documents.

-Improves specificity with detailed and focused information.
+- Improves specificity with detailed and focused information.

-Increases efficiency by narrowing information space before generation.
+- Increases efficiency by narrowing information space before generation.

-Key Components
+**Key Components**
-1. Retrieval Component
+**1. Retrieval Component**
 Function: Finds relevant, factual information from a corpus.
 Mechanism: Uses methods like BM25 or neural dense retrievers.

-2. Generation Component
+**2. Generation Component**

-Function: Produces coherent, context-aware text.
+- Function: Produces coherent, context-aware text.

-Mechanism: Uses models like GPT-3 or BERT, blending retrieved data with generative power.
+- Mechanism: Uses models like GPT-3 or BERT, blending retrieved data with generative power.

-Benefits
+**Benefits**
-More accurate and factually grounded outputs.
+- More accurate and factually grounded outputs.

-Contextually relevant responses.
+- Contextually relevant responses.

-Adaptable to many NLP tasks.
+- Adaptable to many NLP tasks.

-Provides real-time, updated information.
+- Provides real-time, updated information.

-Applications
+**Applications**
-Question answering (complex queries).
+- Question answering (complex queries).

-Content creation (articles, reports, creative writing).
+- Content creation (articles, reports, creative writing).

-Customer support (accurate and updated responses).
+- Customer support (accurate and updated responses).

-Search engines (better, fact-based results).
+- Search engines (better, fact-based results).

-RAG on Google Cloud
+**RAG on Google Cloud**
-Vertex AI: Build and deploy RAG models.
+- Vertex AI: Build and deploy RAG models.

-BigQuery: Efficiently retrieve large datasets.
+- BigQuery: Efficiently retrieve large datasets.

-Key features: Scalability, integration with APIs/data sources, customization options.
+- Key features: Scalability, integration with APIs/data sources, customization options.

-Example
+**Example**
 For “What were the key causes of World War II?”, RAG retrieves relevant historical documents, then generates an accurate, detailed answer.